-If you found this post informative with regards to things to know about Iceland before you go.
+I hope you found this post informative with regards to things to know about Iceland before you go.
 If you did, please share it 🙂 Every share helps my little blog be seen by a wider audience and helps spread Icelandic magic to inspire others to visit too!

 Pin this post to Pinterest to view at a later date!